rstudio/r-docker/README.md

 # Posit R Docker Images

+> [!NOTE]
-!!!warning These images have moved to `posit/r-base` on Docker Hub.
+> These images have moved to `posit/r-base` on Docker Hub.
 The images at `rstudio/r-base` will continue to be updated for now, but will be deprecated in the future.

 [![R Docker](https://github.com/rstudio/r-docker/actions/workflows/build.yml/badge.svg)](https://github.com/rstudio/r-docker/actions/workflows/build.yml)